Slach/Recast-Golang-SDK/README.md

 The Recast.AI Client can be instanciated with a token and provides the two following methods:

-* textRequest(text string, opts map[string]string) *Performs a text request*
+* textRequest(text string, opts ReqOpts) *Performs a text request*
-* fileRequest(file string, opts map[string]string) *Performs a voice file request*
+* fileRequest(file string, opts ReqOpts) *Performs a voice file request*

-*Accepted options are "token" to override the token of the client, and language, to specify the language of the input*
+*Accepted options are "Token" to override the token of the client, and "Language", to specify the language of the input*

+If no language is provided in the request, Recast.AI does the following:

+* TextRequest: the language of the text is detected and is used for processing if your bot has expressions for it, else your bot's primary language is used for processing.
+* VoiceRequest: your bot's primary language is used for processing as we do not provide language detection for speech.

 ```go
 import "github.com/RecastAI/SDK-Golang/recast"